isaacksdata/Advent-of-code-2023/README.md

 Next tried caching which brought it down to 3hrs.
 Suggested to me that there might be some cycling going on.
 So i checked for a cycle and sure enough this was the fast way to get the answer.
 Iterate until you find a previous state and this is then the start of the loop.
 Trivial to then find final array state.

+## Day 15

+Part A - easy

+Part B - trivial logic to organise the lenses into boxes.